magento/magento2/app/code/Magento/Wishlist/README.md

     - `product` is a product object (`\Magento\Catalog\Api\Data\ProductInterface` class).
     - `item` is an item object (`\Magento\Wishlist\Model\Item` class).

-For information about the event system in Magento 2, see [Events and observers](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/events-and-observers.html#events).
+For information about the event, see [Events and observers](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/events-and-observers.html#events).

 ### Layouts